-When I started MAF training in November 2015, the average pace that I could run whilst keeping my heart rate at or below 125 (my calculated MAF heat rate) was 15:17 minutes/mile or 9:30 minutes/km.
+At first, the average pace that I could run whilst keeping my heart rate at or below 125 (my MAF heart rate), was 15:17 minutes/mile or 9:30 minutes/km.
+Slow.

 I could only run or shuffle on the flat and any slight incline, like stepping up a pavement or a small slope, meant I had to walk to keep my HR down.
 My aerobic system was obviously pretty poorly developed.

 I was also not sure if this whole MAF thing was going to work for me.
 I didn't know anyone who did it, as it was just something I had discovered on the internet.
 It was kind of an experiment that I "hoped" would work.

 However as the months went on I suddenly realized that I was getting faster but at the same heart rate.
 It took a while mind you and I understood now why everyone on the forums said to give it at least 6 months.